 Access to the steel bridge was facilitated through an Alimak lift located at Pier 15, which transported personnel to the underside of the steel superstructure.
 Stairs, ladders, and suspended walkways provided further access into and underneath the bridge.
-The bridge’s steel section was primarily supported by cables running over two towers situated above Piers 12 and 13, which carried a significant portion of the bridge’s total dead weight.

 The West Gate Bridge had two paint systems: an internal paint system and an external paint system.
 The internal paint system comprised red lead primer applied to all internal steel surfaces.
 Special approvals were required before conducting any work that may disturb the hazardous lead paint.
 The external paint system consisted of a zinc hot metal spray primer with multiple coats of chlorinated rubber, applied during the bridge’s construction in the 1970s.
 Similar to the internal system, special approvals were necessary for any works that could disturb the hazardous external paint.